ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 - Part 1: [Setting up a Vue SPA with a Laravel API as the backend using JWT authentication.][part1]
 - Part 2: Creating everything database related: models, migrations, seeders and factories.
 (You are here)
-- Part 3: Setting up API routes and creating API resource controllers.
+- Part 3: [Setting up API routes and creating API resource controllers.][part3]
 - Part 4: Testing the API with feature tests and sqlite.
 - Part 5: Setting up Continuous Deployment with TravisCI and Heroku.
 - Part 6: Customizing the frontend skeleton, design and Dashboard component.